Essential Django Apps for Every Project

 3. Django AllAuth

-Not every project requires user registration and social authentication capabilities, but many do. django-allauth is an extremely comprehensive package that provides a project with the functions that most users would expect:
+Not every project requires user registration and social scene too. django-allauth is an extremely comprehensive package that provides a project with the functions that most users would expect:

 • User sign up flow, including using OAuth providers like Google or Facebook